Wheelchair Van Purchasing TipsAnd Frequently Asked Questions

 Common vans for converting into wheelchair vans are the Dodge Grand Caravan, Chrysler Pacifica and RAM ProMaster.
 The lift is truly what matters when deciding on which van to buy.
 Each will offer varying features: The Dodge Grand Caravan, for example, offers “Flip-N-Fold” to allow for more seating and has both rear- and side-entry options.
 The Honda Odyssey tends to be on the pricier side but offers an in-floor power ramp and a blind spot information system.
 The Toyota Sienna is in the middle of the road as far as pricing and it offers a power 8-way driver’s seat.
 Your dealership is your best source for checking out the van options and the features offered.

 Can I buy a wheelchair van online?

 You sure can.
-Most dealerships will deliver your vehicle to you.
+Most dealerships will help arrange delivery of your vehicle to you.
 Be sure to read the vehicle’s history report when looking online if you aren’t speaking directly with the dealer.